 Salted caramel.
 It’s the best topping for desserts.
 Period.
 There are all kinds of keto caramel sauce recipes out there, but they have one thing in common.
 They crystallize in the fridge.
 I mean hard as a rock until you heat it back up again.

-But I did find a solution, and after 5 batches, I finally got the recipe right.
+But after a long time I did find a solution, and after 5 batches, I finally got the recipe right.
 A perfectly thick and gooey salted caramel you can store in the fridge.

 Sticky salted caramel sauce Made without Sugar

 Look at that caramel!
 Isn’t it a thing of beauty?

 I have so many good recipes that I would love to recreate without sugar and carbs but some of then are difficult to do.
 Any recipe that calls for a cold caramel has been tricky up to this point.
 Adding a low carb caramel to ice cream for example never worked out all that well.
 Since most of the sugar free caramel sauces were made with artificial sweeteners like erythritol, or xylitol, the minute you added the caramel to the ice cream – boom hard as a rock and grainy.

 But what if you could make a homemade keto caramel sauce recipe that didn’t seize up when cold?
 It would open a whole bevy of recipes to try out.

 So that’s what I did, I mucked about with this recipe until I finally arrived on a caramel sauce that worked when cold and tasted like the real thing.
 Watching it drip off the back of a spoon is a thing of beauty.

 Butter, cream, salt, vanilla, and allulose are all you need.
 You could even skip the vanilla or even the salt, but I like the depth of flavor they both bring to the dish.